bernhardAxonIvy/doc/source/concepts/3rd-party-integration/restapi.rst

 Call a Remote REST Service
 --------------------------

-To call a remote REST service it has to be defined in the :ref:`rest-clients-configuration`.
-After that a :ref:`process-element-rest-client-activity` can be used to call the REST service.
+To call a remote REST service, you have to define it in the :ref:`rest-clients-configuration`.
+After that, you can use a :ref:`process-element-rest-client-activity` to call the REST service.

 Find examples in the :ref:`ConnectivityDemos <importing-demo-projects>` project.